 - Organization of American Government: Principles of Operation and Sources of Authority

 - The American Litigation Process: Discovery, Pleadings, and Advocacy

 3. Catholic Law Summer Session in Washington, D.C.

 Students must take at least six credits in this component.
 Three of these credits must be in a legal reasoning and writing course designed specifically for foreign LL.M. students.
 The course develops skills in objective and persuasive legal writing with assignments tailored to deepen students' understanding of the American legal system.

-In addition, students may elect a substantive law course offered during the CUA Summer Session.
+In addition, students may elect a substantive law course offered during the Catholic Law Summer Session.
 The following are previous years’ offerings.

 - Commercial Transactions